 - 8.5.
 The Urban Greenspace Zones shown on the Policies Map cover a range of private and public land which is valuable for recreation or ecology, landscape, heritage, visual amenity, functional floodplain or local food production (allotments).
 The areas are predominantly green in character or are in use for outdoor recreation.
-They include areas of 'open space' (as defined in the National Planning Policy Framework18). - 8.6.
+They include areas of 'open space' (as defined in the National Planning Policy Framework20). - 8.6.
 Only Urban Greenspace Zones of 0.4 hectare and above (and 0.2 hectare and above in the City Centre) are shown on the Policies Map but Policy GS1 also applies to smaller greenspaces of less than 0.4 hectares (except private gardens) within other Policy Zones. - 8.7.
 Providing access to a range of open spaces of a sufficient quality and quantity is an important part of contributing to the health and wellbeing of communities.
+Planning policies should aim to achieve healthy, inclusive and safe places including high quality public space, the provision of safe and accessible green infrastructure and plan positively for the provision and use of shared spaces. - 8.8.
+Local Green Spaces that have been formally designated by local communities in neighbourhood plans are shown on the Policies Map.
+Two further Local Green Spaces are designated in this Plan; details are included in Part 1 of the document (see Policies SA5 and SA6). - 8.9.
+Development proposals affecting open space in the Green Belt will be considered against national Green Belt policy and policy GS2.